Police shoot and kill man in foot chase, say he had gun

-A man was fatally shot during a foot chase in the Mississippi Delta.
+A man was fatally shot by a police officer during a foot chase in the Mississippi Delta.

 No one else was injured.
 Police aren't releasing names of the officers involved.
 The Mississippi Bureau of Investigation has been asked to lead the inquiry into the incident.